satijalab/AzimuthAPI/README.md

-# PanAzimuth
+# Pan-Human Azimuth, R API

-An R package providing an interface to the Pan-Azimuth annotation tool for single-cell RNA sequencing analysis.
+An R package providing an interface to the Pan-Human Azimuth annotation tool for single-cell RNA sequencing analysis.
+Learn more at https://satijalab.org/pan_human_azimuth

 ## Installation